 - Outcomes aligned with institutional or systemic change;

 - Populations of interest, including non-college-bound youth, less economically privileged youth, members of diverse racial and ethnic groups, and immigrant youth;

 - Attention to developmental patterns (age ranges that extend from childhood through age 30).

-Answers to frequently asked questions about applying for a research grant from the Spencer Foundation can be found by clicking on our Research FAQ page.
-Please direct any additional questions regarding the proposal submission process to Annie Brinkman, Grants Manager, at email@example.com or 312-274-6511.
+Click here for our Research FAQ page where you will find answers to frequently asked questions about applying for a research grant from the Spencer Foundation.
+Please direct any additional questions regarding the proposal submission process to Annie Brinkman, Grants Manager, at firstname.lastname@example.org or 312-274-6511.